UEA has transport links across the city, county and across the UK.

 There are other Park & Ride options available from:

 Please note these services and any connected services are chargeable.
 However, all Park & Ride tickets will allow valid travel on Konect services between Norwich Bus Station and UEA.
-This allows interchange with the following Park & Ride sites.
+This allows interchange with the Park & Ride sites provided by Konect Bus.

 Local bus services